Colorado West Cinemas

 No one has favorited this theater yet

-The Colorado West Theatres (at Mesa Mall), started as a twin screen mall theatre.
-It was started in the early-1980’s as a two screen anchor theatre in Grand Junction’s new (and still only) shopping mall.
+The Colorado West Theatres (at Mesa Mall), started as a twin screen mall theatre, opening on January 29, 1981 in Grand Junction’s new (and still only) shopping mall.
 It was located on the northwest side of the mall between Sears and the Cafe Court.
 The theatres were oriented east to west with the lobby on east off the mall and the screens on the west facing east.
 The entry to houses were on each side of the concession stand, house one on the south, house two on the north.
 A set of stairs on the north led to the booth.
 The office was off the main lobby by the office.

 The theatre was initially two houses of equal size of about 400 seats each.
 Projection Century projectors and soundheads, illuminated by Strong Super Lume-X lamp houses.
 Both houses were built as automated with Drive-In Theatre Mfg / Speco plater system.
 Sound in one house was mono, the second had stereo with DBX noise reduction